actualbudget/docs/docs/transactions/bank-sync/index.md

 ## Does Actual Sync Automatically With Your Bank?

 At this moment, it is not yet possible for Actual to automatically sync with your bank.
-You need to do this manually by going to "All Accounts" and pressing "Sync".
+You need to do this manually by going to _All Accounts_ and pressing _Bank Sync_.

 ![Image showing where in the GUI you can sync your bank accounts](/static/img/connecting-your-bank/syncing-with-your-bank.png)